MicroEJ/JavaScript-Demo/README.rst

 -  `js-demo-mqtt <js-demo-mqtt>`_ demonstrates integration of Paho JS retrieved from npm, interaction with REST services and with hardware

 Please refer to the ``README.md`` files of the projects for more information.

----
-..
-ReStructuredText
-..
-Copyright 2020-2021 MicroEJ Corp.
-All rights reserved.
-..
-This library is provided in source code for use, modification and test, subject to license terms.
-..
-Any modification of the source code will break MicroEJ Corp. warranties on the whole library.: